January 25, 2018

 discount to the 52-week high is - 2.87% reached on 1.8.2010.

-meaning there is some room to continue improvement, but the nearer the
+meaning there is some "wiggle" room to continue improvement, but the nearer the

 average of all 30 stocks come to the 52-week high the more overvalued they become.
-In 2016 there were 24 that reached a new 52-week high.
-There have been 22 reaching a new high so far in 2017.
+In 2016 there were 24 that reached a new 52-week high, 25 reaching a new high in 2017 and 18 in the first 3 weeks of 2018.

-been trading mostly between -7% and -5% from December all the way to
+been trading mostly between -7% and -5% from December of 2016 all the way to December, with a breakout to under -4% twice.

 once an index or stock sets a new high the next new high is easier to